lindaxeva/datablix/README.md

 # 10. Results & Validation

-Datablix was tested against the same type of property-research workflow that originally motivated its development.

-Validation focuses on **observable research outcomes rather than unmeasured productivity claims**.

 | Measure | Result | What It Demonstrates |
 |---|---:|---|
 | Companies Researched | `TBD` | Research coverage |